About the Program

 The program includes both inpatient care and consultation.
 Formal teaching rounds are held daily at each hospital.
 Numerous teaching conferences are held, including weekly journal clubs and an oncology lecture series for fellows.
 Fellows attend and often lead one to two tumor boards each week at their respective hospitals.

-Approximately six hematology-oncology fellows are accepted each year.
-There are a total of 18 to 20 fellows in the program.
+Approximately six hematology-oncology fellows are accepted each year with a total of 18 to 20 fellows in the program depending on the year.